 Bill Bedford from Crawley was diagnosed with myeloma in 2016.
-He will be taking part in the London Paris Ride 2018 to help raise vital funds for myeloma research.
+He took part in the London Paris Ride 2018 to help raise vital funds for myeloma research.

 In September 2016 and at the age of 58, Bill was a fit and healthy man who had not long completed the London Marathon and was gearing up to take part in the Las Vegas half marathon.
 He’d just missed out on his sub four hour target thanks to a recurrent chest infection which impacted his training.
 Bill didn’t suspect however, that he might have myeloma.